migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-04-19:**
 _Finish harmony1bot mayor refactoring to help integration with subagents and plugins (like voice commands) and add other subagents like PDF parsing.
 Also, create a demo of [anthropic tools](https://docs.anthropic.com/claude/docs/tool-use) on harmony1bot._

+2024-04-18 Thu: Finished implementing the [/pdf and /ctx commands](https://github.com/harmony-one/HarmonyOneBot/pull/362) and added logic to allow the same command to be shared between different bots.
+Also, started working on Claude's tool feature.

 2024-04-17 Wed: Deployed the latest changes, including Gemini 1.5 to 1Bot.
 Started working on adding pdf and ctx commands.
 I had food poisoning and took the rest of the day off.

 2024-04-16 Tue: Refactored [harmony-llms-api](https://github.com/harmony-one/harmony-llm-api/pull/17) to work with the latest Gemini packages in order to support Gemini 1.5.
 Also added [/g15 and /gemini15 commands](https://github.com/harmony-one/HarmonyOneBot/pull/362) to 1Bot, and refactored the session object, and deleted unused modules.